jingtaozhan/RepCONC/examples/tct-colbert/msmarco-passage/README.md

 ├── data/tct-colbert-v2-marco-passage
 │   ├── dataset (will be downloaded)
 │   ├── valid_dataset (will be generated)
-│   ├── dense_encoder (Path to save SBERT encoder)
+│   ├── dense_encoder (Path to save TCT-ColBERT-v2 encoder)
-│   ├── dense_output (Path to save the output of SBERT) │   ├── subvector-X (X is the number of sub-vectors)
+│   ├── dense_output (Path to save the output of TCT-ColBERT-v2)
+│   ├── subvector-X (X is the number of sub-vectors)
-│   │   ├── warmup (OPQ Warmup of SBERT)
+│   │   ├── warmup (OPQ Warmup of TCT-ColBERT-v2)
-│   │   ├── warmup_output (OPQ Output of SBERT warmup checkpoint)
+│   │   ├── warmup_output (OPQ Output of TCT-ColBERT-v2 warmup checkpoint)
 │   │   ├── hardneg.json (hard negatives for repconc training)
 │   │   ├── jpq (training directory of jpq)
 │   │   ├── repconc (training directory of repconc)